 The Yonge St Warehouse

-Situated right beside the Student Learning Centre (SLC) on 336 Yonge St, the Yonge Street Warehouse provides a dine-in restaurant and bar experience for their customers!
+Situated right beside the Student Learning Centre (SLC) at 336 Yonge St, the Yonge Street Warehouse provides a dine-in restaurant and bar experience for their customers.
 This is usually students’ personal favourite dining spot for its affordable prices and chill vibes.
 Their busy restaurant is dimly lit, with strings of rainbow lights strung everywhere and TVs playing music videos almost anywhere you look.
 They also offer a rooftop patio for eating that isn’t quite as noisy as the first level.
 Most importantly, they are known for their menus with universal pricing for each dish.
-All their sharable starts are $5.95, which is usually a large portion for those eating individually.
-However, my personal favourites are their big bowls and burgers & sandwiches meal for $7.95.
+Everything on the menu is under $10.
 My favourite dishes have been their mac and cheese and the Smokeshow Burger with a side of their delicious poutine for a small additional cost.
 If you’re looking for an affordable place to eat and vibe with your friends, this is the place!

 Bapbo Korean Restaurant